SYM-ILDL: Incomplete $LDL^{T}$ Factorization of Symmetric Indefinite and Skew-Symmetric Matrices: Numerical experiments

 In our tests, we have found that equilibration has not been particularly effective.
 We speculate that this might have to do with a property related to block diagonal dominance that these matrices have for certain values of the convective coefficients.
 Specifically, the norm of the tridiagonal part of the matrix is significantly larger than the norm of the remaining part.
 Equilibration tends to adversely affect this property by scaling down entries near the diagonal, and as a result the performance of an iterative solver often degrades.
 We thus do not apply equilibration in our skew-symmetric solver.

 In Table \ref{tab:skew1} we manipulate the drop tolerance for ILDL, to obtain a fill nearly equal to that of ILUTP.
 For the latter we fix the drop tolerance at 0.001.
 This is done for the purpose of comparing the performance of the iterative solvers, when the memory requirements of ILUTP and ILDL are similar.
+Prior to preconditioning, we apply AMD as a fill-reducing reordering.
 We apply preconditioned GMRES(100) to solve the linear system, until either a residual of $10^{-6}$ is reached, or until 1000 iterations are used.
 If the linear system fails to converge after 1000 iterations, we mark it as NC.
 We see that the iteration counts are significantly better for ILDL, especially when rook pivoting is used.
 Note that our ILDL still consumes only about 2/3 of the memory of ILUTP, due to the fact that the floating point entries of only half of the matrix are stored.

 In Figure \ref{fig:eigskew} we show the (complex) eigenvalues of the preconditioned matrix $(L D L^T)^{-1} A$, where $A$ is the skew-symmetric part of \ref{eq:convdiff} with convective coefficients $(\beta,\gamma,\delta)=(0.4,0.5,0.6)$, and $L D L^T$ is the preconditioner generated by running SYM-ILDL with a drop tolerance of $10^{-3}$ and a fill-in parameter of $20$.